-- have the required formal qualifications: a master’s degree or an equivalent thereof;
+- On 1 October 2020, candidates must hold a master’s degree or an equivalent thereof.

 Duties and responsibilities

-- Successful candidates are expected to conduct doctoral research in the arts in collaboration with Ghent University, for at least 70% of the full-time employment;
+- to conduct doctoral research in the arts, in collaboration with Ghent University, for at least 70% of the full-time employment;

-- To assist in activities of educational support and student guidance within the relevant field at University College Ghent, for no more than 30% of the full-time employment.
+- to assist in activities of educational support and student guidance within the relevant field at KASK & Conservatorium/University College Ghent, for no more than 30% of the full-time employment.

 - Candidates are capable of actively developing a personal artistic body of work that meets international standards;

 - have an artistic practice with a strong research component and investigative attitude;

 - have the skills required to successfully complete a long-term research project;

 - take a keen interest in communicating about their personal artistic output and in the verbal expression of its contexts;

 - are acquainted (actively or passively) with artists’ writings, and are interested in expressing themselves about their own artistic practice in this manner;

 - have pedagogic and didactic skills, with teaching experience in higher education being a bonus;

 - have an active command of English in light of institutional internationalization.